Anne Finch, Countess of Winchilsea: Return to public life

 By the early 18th century, the political climate in England had generally improved for the Finches.
 King William died in 1702, and his death was followed by the succession to the throne of Queen Anne, the daughter of James II, who had died in 1701.
 With these developments, the Finches felt ready to embrace a more public lifestyle.
 Heneage Finch ran for a parliamentary seat three times (in 1701, 1705, and 1710), but was never elected.
 Still, the Finches felt the time was right to leave the seclusion of the country life and move into a house in London.

 In London, Anne Finch was encouraged to publish her poetry under her own name.
 Earlier, in 1691, she had anonymously published some of her poetry.
-In 1701 she published "The Spleen" anonymously.
+In 1701 she published "The Spleen" anonymously in A New Miscellany of Original Poems, on Several Occasions.
 This well-received reflection on depression would prove to be the most popular of her poems in her lifetime.
 When the Finches returned to London, Anne acquired some important and influential friends, including renowned writers such as Jonathan Swift, Nicholas Rowe, and Alexander Pope, who encouraged her to write and publish much more openly.
+For instance, Swift's poem "Apollo Outwitted" depicts the angry god condemning Finch to a life "negligent of fame," which playfully suggests that her modesty is a curse.

-She was reluctant, as she felt the current social and political climate remained oppressive as far as women were concerned.
+Finch was reluctant, as she felt the current social and political climate remained oppressive of women.
 (In her poem "The Introduction," which was privately circulated, she reflected on contemporary attitudes toward female poets.)
 When she published Miscellany Poems, on Several Occasions in 1713, the cover page of the first printing indicated that the collected works (which included 86 poems as well as a play) were "Written by a Lady."
 However, on subsequent printings, Finch (as Anne, Countess of Winchilsea) received credit as the author.

 Lady Winchilsea

-Anne Finch became Countess of Winchilsea upon the sudden and unexpected death of Charles Finch on 4 August 1712.
+Anne Finch became Countess of Winchilsea upon the sudden and unexpected death of Charles Finch on August 4, 1712.
 As Charles Finch had no children, his uncle Heneage Finch became the Earl of Winchilsea, making Anne the Countess.
-However, the titles came with a cost.
-The Finches had to assume Charles Finch's financial and legal burdens.
+The Finches also assumed Charles Finch's financial and legal burdens.
 The issues were eventually settled in the Finches' favour in 1720, but not before the couple had endured nearly seven years of emotional strain.

 During this period, Heneage and Anne Finch faced renewed strains resulting from court politics.
 When Queen Anne died in 1714, she was succeeded by George I. Subsequently, a Whig government, which was hostile to the Jacobite cause, rose to power.
 The Jacobite rebellion, which took place in Scotland in 1715, further aggravated the tense political situation.
 The Finches became greatly concerned about their safety, especially after a friend, Matthew Prior, who shared their political sympathies, was sent to prison.